+'''

 <topic_prefix>.<environment>.<modname>.<topic>

+'''

 This function (and other API functions) do a little bit more heavy lifting than they let on.
-If the "zeromq context" is not yet initialized, fedmsg.init() is called to construct it and store it as fedmsg.local.local.
+If the "zeromq context" is not yet initialized, fedmsg.init() is called to construct it and store it as fedmsg.local.context before anything else is done.